 At this point in our journey we’ve learned that many times, pain is induced by our own minds and really doesn’t come from others at all.
 It’s all about how we perceive our situations and the things that happen to us rather than the situations themselves being the root of all pain.
-We then learned that we can stop the mind from creating this pain by “taking every thought captive” and putting on the mind of Christ.
+We then learned that we can stop the mind from creating this pain by “taking every thought captive” and putting it on the mind of Christ.
 This entails an understanding that the spirit man, the real us, is not the carnal mind.
-And in the last article we learned that most of our pain comes from allowing our minds to judge both the past and the future, rather than living in the Christ Now moments.
-In this article, I will expand on these concepts by introducing another principle to assist you in the moment of the pain.
+And in the last article, we learned that most of our pain comes from allowing our minds to judge both the past and the future, rather than living in the Christ Now moments.
+In this article, I will expand on these concepts by introducing another principle to assist you in the moment of pain.

 This principle is powerful and, with the divine assistance of the Holy Spirit, will help transform you more into the image of Christ.

 There are two different kinds of resistance: intellectual and emotional, and it is critical to understand the difference if we are going to take every thought captive and display the fruit of the Spirit spoken of in Galatians 5, fruit that includes self-control.
 Self-control is built around controlling – obviously – the “self.”
 In order to control something, we must first understand it well enough or it will out-maneuver us at every turn, mastering the real us rather than us mastering it.
 So let’s take a minute and define both types of resistance.

 Intellectual resistance is when a teacher is grading papers and comes across a student’s answer to 1+1 equaling 3.
 Her mind immediately disagrees, knowing that the answer is incorrect.
 There’s no emotion involved; it’s just a static response.
 She marks it wrong and moves on.
 Intellectual resistance is the mind’s way of determining what facts it agrees with and what facts it disagrees with according to the information that has been given prior to making those determinations.